 You can also write a note on yellow sticky notes and put them on a mirror, notebook or anywhere you know he or she will see.
 Similar to a lunch box note, a post-it note is just a quick word of encouragement.

-You can encourage him or her to continue doing good things for example, “It was so nice of you to encourage your sister today” or “Using dissertation service for students and getting an A in Literature is the way to go.
+You can encourage him or her to continue doing good things for example, “It was so nice of you to encourage your sister today” or “Using Edubirdie and getting an A in Literature is the way to go.
 Congrats!”
 You can write anything on a post-it note.
 But it should be brief and show honest appreciation.

 - Pillow Talk note